 DANIELA ALESTRA – FIRMA

-A double suite with a stunning view to the Tagus river, garden and pool, and an incredible natural light.
-The bedroom has original “azulejo” tile panels by Master Valentim de Almeida as well as original frescoes.
-There is a very large living room with a “caixotão” ceiling, a small kitchen and a terrace.
+A double suite with a stunning view to the river and garden and an incredible natural light, the bedroom – the “alcove” of the palace – has original” azulejo” tile panels by the Master Valentim de Almeida as well as original frescoes.
+There is a very large living room with “caixotao” ceiling with a terrace facing the river.
+Area: 90 sqm.

 Beds: Double bed

 Size: 90 sqm